BitcoinQnA/Bitcoiner.Guide/azteco.md

 Azteco is a service that offers a unique, easy, and private way to purchase Bitcoin.
 It allows users to buy Bitcoin using a voucher system, like purchasing a prepaid phone card, without sacrificing personal information.

-The process is simple - users buy a voucher with a unique code from a participating location or online and then redeem this code on the Azteco website.
+The process is simple - users buy a voucher with a unique code from a participating location or online store and then redeem this code on the Azteco website.
 The equivalent Bitcoin value is transferred directly to the user's wallet upon redemption.

 ## Preparation